Vegan Chocolate Orange Tart

 Last but not least, how about a tasty Nutella-inspired tart?
 Switch out the orange for plain chocolate and add a few spoonfuls of hazelnut butter while it’s melting.
 Alternatively, you can just mix some chopped hazelnuts throughout the filling mixture.

-A vegan-friendly tart with a creamy chocolate orange filling.
+An easy shortcrust pastry tart with a no-bake chocolate orange filling.

 For the shortcrust pastry:

 - 500 g Vegan orange chocolate or semi-sweet dark chocolate (17.5oz)

 - 2 Teaspoons Orange extract (only use this if not using orange-flavoured chocolate)

 - 310 ml Soya cream or full-fat coconut milk (1+¼ cups)

 - Zest of 1 small orange

 Add the flour into a large bowl along with the vegan butter.
 Rub the butter into the flour until it resembles breadcrumbs.